mauricemojito/rasterkit/README.md

 ## 🤝 Contributing

-Jump in and help out!
-Whether you find a bug, have a cool idea for a new feature, or just want to improve the docs, your contributions are welcome.
-Just open a PR and we'll go from there.
+Contributions are welcome!
+If you find a bug, have an idea for a new feature, or want to improve the documentation, open a pull request.

 ## 📝 License